ManoharPadul/Orinex/README.md

 4. Download artifacts: `orinex-windows-x64` and `orinex-linux-x64`.
 5. Upload artifacts to your GitHub Release.

+## 🔄 App Updates Across Systems

+When you publish a new GitHub Release, all desktop users (Windows/macOS/Linux) can check and update using the same flow:

+1. Open **Settings → About**.
+2. Click **Check for Updates**.
+3. Review latest version and changelog.
+4. Click **Open Latest Release** to download your platform build.
+5. Optional: click **Skip This Version** to mute repeat prompts for the same latest version.

+For troubleshooting local runtime issues:

+1. Open **Settings → About**.
+2. Click **Python Diagnostics**.
+3. Verify detected command (`python3`, `python`, or `py -3`).

+If Python is not detected, install Python 3 and/or set `ORINEX_PYTHON_BIN`.

+Notes:
+- Orinex currently uses GitHub Releases as the cross-platform update source.
+- Keep release tags aligned with `package.json` version (for example `v1.0.1`) so version checks are accurate.
+- Changelog text shown in app comes from the release notes body on GitHub.

 ---

 ## 📲 Mobile Apps (iPhone + Android)